j4ke-exe/jgarrison.io/clldoeqdh000609miczqj50an.md

 ---

 This walkthrough will go over the [Linux Privilege Escalation Capstone](https://tryhackme.com/room/linprivesc) found on [TryHackMe](https://tryhackme.com/).
-The objective is to assess your understanding gained from the prior course content by situating you in an internal environment where you already possess low-level privileges on a Linux server.
+The objective is to assess your understanding gained from the prior course content by placing you in an internal environment where you already possess low-level privileges on a Linux server.
 Your task is to identify an attack vector that enables you to escalate your privileges to root.

 ### Ready, set, go!